IFRS Financial Statements

 The Group has a foreign currency advisory committee which meets on a periodic basis to formulate the strategy for foreign currency risk management.

 Consequently, the Group uses derivative financial instruments, such as foreign exchange forward and option contracts, to mitigate the risk of changes in foreign currency exchange rates in respect of its forecasted cash flows and trade receivables.

 The details in respect of the outstanding foreign exchange forward and option contracts are given under the derivative financial instruments section.

-In respect of the Company's forward and option contracts, a 1% decrease/increase in the respective exchange rates of each of the currencies underlying such contracts would have resulted in:
+In respect of the Group’s forward contracts, a 1% decrease/increase in the respective exchange rates of each of the currencies underlying such contracts would have resulted in:

-For the year ended March 31, 2015 and 2014 respectively, every 1% increase/decrease of the respective foreign currencies compared to functional currency of the Company would impact operating margins by 0.20% and 0.40% respectively.
+* Others include currencies such as Singapore $, Australian $, Canadian $, Japanese Yen, Malaysian Ringgit, etc. For the year ended March 31, 2018 and 2017, every 1% increase/decrease of the respective foreign currencies compared to functional currency of the Group would impact operating margins by 0.2% /(0.2)% and 0.2%/(0.2)% respectively.

 Interest rate risk